 These activities can easily be laminated for repeated use in centers or small groups.

 These worksheets on the days of the week and months of the year make great morning work and/or homework as well.
 The cutting and gluing will help build your students’ fine motor skills.
 The extra handwriting practice is also a nice bonus.
+Take a look at these resources here.

 Half sheets are another great option for a quick activity or as exit tickets to check understanding.
+You can find these worksheets here.

 Technology is a large part of our daily routine.
 Adding digital activities to our calendar skills is another way to reach students who need more practice.
 These digital slides help to reinforce understanding of the sequence of time.
 They are also a great way for students to practice their spelling.